Herbert Kickl

 Herbert Kickl (born 19 October 1968) is an Austrian politician who has been leader of the far-right Freedom Party of Austria (FPÖ) since June 2021.
 He previously served as minister of the interior from 2017 to 2019 and general-secretary of the FPÖ from 2005 to 2018.
 In the 2024 Austrian legislative election, the FPÖ became Austria's strongest party for the first time in history.
 Kickl negotiated with the Austrian People's Party in early 2025 but was unable to form a government.
 He is the leader of the opposition in the National Council.
 Kickl advocates a Fortress Austria and remigration.
 Some political analysts believe he has radicalized his party.

 Kickl rose to prominence as a campaign director for the FPÖ and speechwriter for Jörg Haider during the 2000s.
 After the party split in 2005, he became general-secretary and one of its key leaders.
 In 2017, he was appointed federal Minister for the Interior in the first Kurz government.
 In February 2018, he ordered a controversial raid on the Federal Office for the Protection of the Constitution and Counterterrorism, seizing their data on right-wing extremist groups including the new right Identitarian Movement of Austria close to the FPÖ.
 He was dismissed from office in May 2019 in the wake of the Ibiza affair, though he was not personally implicated.
 He returned to the National Council, where he has been leader of the FPÖ faction since 2019.

 Early life and education

-Kickl grew up in a working-class family and attended primary school in Radenthein.
-He graduated from grammar school in Spittal an der Drau and did his military service with the mountain troops as a one-year volunteer from 1987 to 1988.
+Born in Villach, Kickl grew up in a working-class family and attended primary school in Radenthein.
+His parents, Andreas and Herta, both worked for the RHI Magnesita.
+Kickl graduated from grammar school in Spittal an der Drau and did his military service with the mountain troops as a one-year volunteer from 1987 to 1988.
 He then began studying journalism and political science at the University of Vienna, and from 1989, philosophy and history.
 He didn't complete either degree.